TosinCZ/TosinCZ/README.md

 ---

 ### About Me
 Hello!
 I'm a computer science student at the University of Nottingham.
-I have hands-on experience in app maintenance, cybersecurity, JUnit testing, game development, git, and risk management.
+I have hands-on experience in app maintenance, backend development, cybersecurity, JUnit testing, game development, git, and risk management.

 ---